elasticio/elasticio.github.io/content/_getting-started/data-sample-overview.md

 proper mapping so that the receiving component gets input in accordance with its standard.

-**NOTE:** Samples exist for flow building and testing purposes.
+>**Please note** that samples exist for flow building and testing purposes.
 Retrieving a sample for an action creates new objects in the target system.
 If you want to avoid this, you can use **Generate Stub Sample** function.
 It retrieves the component's output template and fills it with fake data that you can discard afterwards.

 Let’s observe the following process example: